Skip to content

 Mass detection

-This step produces a list (referred to as "mass list") of the m/z values found in each MS scan across the LC run that exceed a user-defined threeshold (i.e. noise level).
+This step produces a list (referred to as "mass list") of the m/z values found in each MS scan across the LC run that exceed a user-defined threshold (i.e. noise level).
 For more details see the Mass detection module.

 Feature processing